sendahug/send-hug-frontend/README.md

 11. **rxjs** - Contains an implementation of observables, which many Angular APIs use.
 12. **typescript** - TypeScript language server, which Angular uses.
 13. **zone.js** - Implementation of zones for JavaScript (used by Angular).
-14. **core-js** - Modular standard library for JavaScript.
-Contains polyfills.
-For more information, check the [GitHub repo](https://github.com/zloirock/core-js).

 For more information about Angular's required NPM packages, check the [Angular docs](https://angular.io/guide/npm-packages).